mdgriffith/elm-ui/README.md

 ![](https://github.com/mdgriffith/elm-ui/workflows/Test%20Suite/badge.svg)

-# Join the Elm UI Slack!

-First, if you have a question about how to do something with the library, join `#elm-ui` on the [Elm Slack](https://elmlang.herokuapp.com/)!
-There are usually a number of people who are willing to help out, myself included.

-Also, check out the talk that goes with the library, [Building a Better Design Toolkit](https://www.youtube.com/watch?v=Ie-gqwSHQr0&t=2s)
+Check out the talk that goes with the library, [Building a Better Design Toolkit](https://www.youtube.com/watch?v=Ie-gqwSHQr0&t=2s)

 # A New Language for Layout and Interface